elasticio/api-docs/source/includes/_workspaces.md

 #### Authorization

-User has to be a member of the Workspace.
+User has to be a member of the Workspace or have permision `workspaces.workspace.listAll`.

 ### URL Parameters